Handbook for Gen Z

 a body of creative work

-Demonstrates initiative, skills, and follow-up
+Such work demonstrates initiative, skills, and follow-up

 More than almost everything else on your resume